Fortesacena/KNK_22_23/README.md

 # KNK

 This repository contains a Dormitory Management System.
 The system provides a user-friendly interface to manage various tasks related to dormitory management, including student registration, room allocation.
-The application is built using JavaFX, so make sure you have JavaFX installed on your system.
+The application is built using JavaFX program, so make sure you have JavaFX installed on your system.

 Contributors: